 Committee Independence.

-Our Board has determined that all three of the current Audit Committee members, Mr. McGirr, Dr. Engelsen, and Mr. Altomari, satisfy the heightened independence requirements of the Nasdaq listing standards and Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the Exchange Act).
+Our Board has determined that all four of the current Audit Committee members satisfy the heightened independence requirements of the Nasdaq listing standards and Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").

 Financial Literacy and Expertise.

 Our Board determined that each of the members of the Audit Committee is able to read and understand fundamental financial statements, including our consolidated balance sheet, statement of comprehensive income/loss, statement of cash flows, and statement of shareholders' equity.
-Our Board also has determined that Mr. McGirr is an "audit committee financial expert," as that term is defined in the rules promulgated by the SEC and has accounting or related financial management expertise as required under the Nasdaq listing standards.
+Our Board also has determined that each of Mr. McGirr and Ms. Schafer is an "audit committee financial expert," as that term is defined in the rules promulgated by the SEC and has accounting or related financial management expertise as required under the Nasdaq listing standards.